 The literacy rate is 40% in the area which is below the national rate.
-There are three govt, primary schools, one high school and one college in these area.
+There are three govt, primary schools, one high school and one college in this area.
 There are four Ebtedayee Madrashas in the area.
-The number of higher educated people in the area are very few.
+The number of higher educated people in the area is very few.
 There are some workers abroad who send remittance to their family.
-The main profession or people is cultivation, ihere are rew nshermen in mis area.
-Muslim aie majority and Hindus are minority.
+The main profession of people is cultivation, there are few fishermen in this area.
+Muslim are majority and Hindus are minority.
 There are some business men and officials in the area.
 There are very few small enterprises like rice/wheat miles.
 Among agricultural commodities rice, wheat and jute are main crops.
 From economic point of view people living in poverty are 70%.
-People living in absolute poverty will.be 40%.
+People living in absolute poverty will be 40%.
 Of the rest 24% will be in lower income group, 5% in middle income and 1% in upper middle income group.
-The upper middle income group live in urban area.
+The upper middle income group lives in urban area.
 Occasionally these people come in the village